Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Jobber and Housecall Pro — field service platforms.
 Both Jobber and Housecall Pro run massive segmented email campaigns targeting cleaning businesses (among other trades).
 When a cleaner signs up for their free trial, the onboarding emails talk about cleaning-specific workflows.
 Not generic "service business" stuff.
 That segment-specific messaging is why their conversion rates hold up at scale.

 Want to try this approach?
 Grab 100 free cleaning service leads on Scrap.io — filter by location, company size, or specialty in a few seconds.
+Real-time data from Google Maps, and the exact extract is yours alone.

 Email Marketing Best Practices for the Cleaning Industry